-3.5 Brief code walkthrough - intservnet/BE,HB,MS/.tcl
+4 Brief code walkthrough - intservnetBE/HB/MS.tcl

 First of all, the scripts provided to you are somewhat commented.
 Look into them.
 By now, you should be relatively familiar in reading ns2-code, although, you might still be hesitant to write any.
-Second, the ns2 code in the IntServ exercise is a derivative of the DiffServ-code that you'll go through later on in this course.
-If you have not already done so, you may want to familiarize yourself with the code walkthrough in that documentation.
-The intservnet[BE,HB,MS].tcl files contain the simulation script for Best Effort, Hoeffding bound- ,and Measured Sum- admission control algorithms.
-The same applies for topology[BE,HB,MS].tcl files.
+Second, the ns2 code in the IntServ exercise is a derivative of the DiffServ-code in this course.
+If you have not already done so, you may want to familiarize yourself with the code walk-through in that documentation.
+The intservnetBE/HB/MS.tcl files contain the simulation script for Best Effort- , Hoeffding bound- ,and Measured Sumadmission control algorithms.
+The same applies for topologyBE/HB/MS.tcl files.

-3.5.1 Setting up the environment
+4.0.1 Setting up the environment